Last Updated @ 11:08 (CET) on 07/08/2020

 Is Coronavirus in Warsaw?

-There have been 35,950 confirmed cases in the whole of Poland since March 4.
-Of this number.
-1,517 people have died from Coronavirus in Poland.
+There have been a total of 50,324 people infected in Poland since March 4.
+There are currently 12,099 active cases.
+1,787 people have died from Coronavirus in Poland.

 Obviously, given the rapid exponential spread of the virus, the exact number of cases is difficult to calculate and constantly being updated.
 Check this live updated global map by John Hopkins University or follow the Polish Ministry of Health on Twitter @MZ_GOV_PL.